 Flexible support packages can be used to purchase services and goods nominated by a victim/survivor in their support plan.
 Examples include, but are not limited to, the following:

-Flexible support packages can be used where available supports (for example local, state or commonwealth government services) cannot be provided in a timely manner.
+Flexible support packages can be used where available supports (For example, local, state or Commonwealth Government services) cannot be provided in a timely manner.
 They can also be used to supplement supports identified in a support plan.
 The FSP provider will ask what other avenues of funding have been explored.

 The case management/support plan needs to identify the way in which a flexible support package would support the victim/survivors to: establish sustainable arrangements that support their long-term health and well-being; prevent unnecessary interventions by child protection; and leave their current family arrangements in which family violence is occurring.